What are dermal fillers?

 Dermal fillers are substances such as collagen that fill in fine lines, wrinkles or other dermal depressions to smooth the appearance of the skin.
 Dermal fillers replace facial soft-tissue that has broken down over time from normal facial expressions and the aging process to restore and rejuvenate the skin.

 How are dermal fillers administered?

 Dermal fillers are injected just below the skin in the problem area the patient wishes to address.
 There may be several injections per site, such as the eyes, forehead and cheeks.
-These injections are performed by a nurse, dermatologist or cosmetic surgeon in their office and take just a few minutes per site to do.
+These injections are performed by a trained doctor in our clinic.

 Which areas of can be treated with dermal fillers?

 Dermal fillers are primarily used on the face.
 They can be used to treat fine lines and wrinkles around the nose and mouth, across the forehead and to add fullness to the cheek and lip areas.

 What are the side effects of dermal fillers?

 While serious complications from dermal fillers are quite rare, the majority of patients who do experience side effects have only localized reactions, such as redness, swelling or brusiing of the injection site.